tomatophp/filament-notes/README.md

 ## Use Share Note With Public Link

-you can generate a public link and share it with others by allow this feature on your provider
+you can generate a public link and share it with others by allowing this feature on your provider

 ```php
 $panel->plugin(\TomatoPHP\FilamentNotes\FilamentNotesPlugin::make()